Neena Raj Sep 19, 2025

 • Review and validate legal clauses in contracts before execution

-• Provide advisory support on UAE Civil Code and sector-specific regulations
+• Provide advisory support on the UAE Civil Code and sector-specific regulations

 • Assist in internal and external audits for compliance assurance